redis-stack/redis-stack-docs/docs/stack/get-started/vector-database.md

 To utilize a vector similarity query with the `FT.SEARCH` command, you must specify DIALECT 2 or greater.
 {{% /alert  %}}

-You need to pass the vectorized query as `$query_vector` as a byte array.
-The following code shows an example of creating a Python NumPy array from a vectorized query prompt (`encoded_query`) as a single precision floating point array and converting it into a compact, byte-level representation that can be passed as a Redis parameter:
+You must pass the vectorized query as `$query_vector` as a byte array.
+The following code shows an example of creating a Python NumPy array from a vectorized query prompt (`encoded_query`) as a single precision floating point array and converting it into a compact, byte-level representation that can be passed as a parameter to the query:

 ```python
 client.ft(INDEX_NAME).search(query, { 'query_vector': np.array(encoded_query, dtype=np.float32).tobytes() }).docs